 Now that I have removed the offending “not-food” from my pantry, I have to ensure that when I shop, I shop clean and buy real food.
 And I need a foolproof system in place to do so given that I shop with a cart full of preschoolers.

 Now, I don’t know what your shopping routine is like, but mine is highly unpredictable, which can make it stressful at times.
-No, I’m not talking about impulse buys of ice-cream at the grocery store (although I am definitely guilty of those!); I am talking about corralling preschoolers in a grocery store during the late afternoon when everyone’s energy levels are all over the place (Read: All I want is a nap) while I attempt to get through a grocery list quick enough to be able to have enough ingredients on hand to make something healthy and yummy for my family to eat.
+No, I’m not talking about impulse buys of ice-cream at the grocery store (although I am definitely guilty of those!); I am talking about corralling small children in a grocery store during the late afternoon when everyone’s energy levels are all over the place (Read: All I want is a nap) while I attempt to get through a grocery list quick enough to be able to have enough ingredients on hand to make something healthy and yummy for my family to eat.
 Some days this experience is amazing – my kids act like little angels, help me find items off my shopping list, take turns pushing the cart, and ask me to buy broccoli (for reals).
 And some days … well, let’s just say some very nice strangers come over to me to give me very kind words of encouragement (Thank you grocery store angels!).

 In any case, I need some kind of quick and dirty way of figuring out whether an item is real food or just a poser, and I need to be able to figure it out while keeping preschoolers entertained and somewhere near my cart.
 This means I need to be able to evaluate a food in less than 15 seconds.
 To do that, I have developed a mental cheat sheet to help cut down on time.
 I’ve been working on this over the past few weeks and have found that over time, it has become easier and more automatic to choose foods that don’t have artificial preservatives, colors, additives, and flavors in them.
 Here are my tips in no particular order: